neam/dna-project-base-rest-api/README.md

 * Follow "Reset the database" below
 * Follow "Update to the latest changes" below
-* Now your CMS installation should be accessible on [http://localhost:11111]() and you should be able to login with admin/admin
+* Now your CMS installation should be accessible on [http://127.0.0.1:12121/friends/]() (Non-proxied version at [http://localhost:11111]()) and you should be able to login with admin/admin
 * Note: You might need to use dos2unix in order to fix bash script line endings in order to run shell-scripts

 ## Useful commands